gerbenzaagsma/gerbenzaagsma.github.io/_pages/about.md

 ## Latest updates:
 * A new short article 'Between Online and Offline: Doing Archival Research in the Digital Age' has been published in a special issue of the German archival journal [ARCHIV. theorie & praxis](https://www.archive.nrw.de/landesarchiv-nrw/ueber-uns/archiv-theorie-praxis) on _Originalerhalt und Digitalisierung_. **[<sup>PDF</sup>](https://orbilu.uni.lu/handle/10993/60512)**.
 * I will give a keynote lecture at [Digital History Switzerland 2024](https://conferences.unibas.ch/frontend/index.php?folder_id=234) in September 2024.
-* A lenghty new article, _Facing the History Machine: Towards Histories of Digital History_ is conditionally accepted for publication in _History of Humanities_, pending revisions.
+* A lengthy new article, _Facing the History Machine: Towards Histories of Digital History_ is conditionally accepted for publication in _History of Humanities_, pending revisions.